Call us now 01722 718444

 (Dinner not included)

 • After a good night’s sleep and a relaxing lie-in we have the remainder of the day free to explore Cuzco or do any last-minute shopping.
-Those looking for an adrenaline fix may wish to pre-book on to a White Water Rafting Activity (see extensions for details).
+Those looking for an adrenaline fix may wish to pre-book on to a White Water Rafting Activity (see below for our extension options).
 Later this evening we all meet up again for dinner to celebrate our achievements.
 Night hotel.

 (Lunch not included)